BribedJupiter/SimpleBounties/README.md

 - Clean up Tab Completion to make it more extensible and easier to edit

 # Known issues
-As of version 1.0-RELEASE, if one is using the "Duels" plugin, bounties will be completed upon the completion of a duel.
-This may be desireable or not depending on the server.
+As of version 1.1-RELEASE, if one is using the "Duels" plugin, bounties will be completed upon the completion of a duel.
+This may be desirable or not depending on the server.

 ### Note:
 Sometimes throughout the code you'll notice the word Quests in reference to this plugin.
-Originally, it was intended to become a fully featured questing plugin, but as development progressed I shifted focus and narrowed the scope to just the bounties portion of the plugin.
+Originally, it was intended to become a fully featured questing plugin, but as development progressed I shifted focus and narrowed the scope to just the bounties portion of the plugin without refactoring completely.